 Despite more and more teaching happening online (including university level graduate studies for medical professionals like nurses), virtual courses traditionally do not count as “contact hours” to YA.
 Online trainings simply cannot pay to be a part of the YA’s RYT 200, 300, and 500 designations, even if they create curriculums with all of YAs educational requirements.

 Now, in a sudden turn of events, YA is sanctioning online learning as of March 13 until June 30 and allowing registered yoga schools with the Yoga Alliance to certify yoga teachers completely online.
-(Editor’s note: they have pushed the date back to include online trainings through September 2020)
+(Editor’s note: they have pushed the date back to include online trainings through the end of 2020)

 This leads to the question so many of you have been asking… Does this mean that all online YTTs are now approved by YA?